mozilla/pontoon/CONTRIBUTING.rst

 Documentation for Pontoon is built with `Sphinx
 <http://www.sphinx-doc.org/en/stable/>`_ and is available on ReadTheDocs.

-Building docs are not covered with docker yet, so you will have to do it on your host.
+Building docs is not covered with docker yet, so you will have to do it on your host.
 To make a virtualenv to build docs, do this:

 .. code-block:: shell